ai/compass.js/README.md

 # Compass.js

-Compass.js allow you to get compass heading in JavaScript.
+Compass.js allows you to get compass heading in JavaScript.
-Today there we haven’t any standard way to get compass data, but there are two proprietary APIs and one hack:
+Today we haven’t any standard way to get compass data, but there are two proprietary APIs and one hack:
-* [PhoneGap have] `navigator.compass` API.
+* [PhoneGap has] `navigator.compass` API.
-* iOS [Safari add] `webkitCompassHeading` property to `deviceorientation` event.
+* iOS [Safari adds] `webkitCompassHeading` property to `deviceorientation` event.
 * We can enable GPS and ask user to go forward.
 GPS will send current heading, so we can calculate difference between real North and zero in `deviceorientation` event.
 Next we use this difference to get compass heading only by device orientation.

-This library hide all this magic and APIs from you, autodetect available way and provide clean and simple API for your geolocation web app.
+This library hides all this magic and APIs from you, autodetects available way and provides clean and simple API for your geolocation web app.

 Sponsored by [Evil Martians].